Hobson Street, Macclesfield – sinkhole repair works

 Works on Hobson Street as follows:

-Throughout the duration of the works, there will be a representative from Cadent Gas on site, who will continue to monitor the condition of the equipment
+Throughout the duration of the works, there will be a representative from Cadent Gas on site, who will continue to monitor the condition of the equipment.
+Both Cadent Gas and United Utilities are regularly attending site to monitor the ongoing works.

 When it is happening

-Works commenced on the 15 April 2020 and a new inspection chamber has been installed on Hobson Street.
+Works commenced on the 15 April 2020 on Hobson Street.
 This was an extremely complex piece of work which involved a great deal of coordination with National Grid Gas and United Utilities.

 Government guidelines regarding COVID-19